CaioRobs/RestAPI-TypeScript-MongoDB/README.md

 # RestAPI-TypeScript-MongoDB
 A Rest API written in TypeScript.
-MongoDB used for database and Express for server creation.
+Express used for server creation, MongoDB used for database and mongoose for db actions.

 ## Concepts
 * REST API principals